sibi-narendran/orginalzendeskalternative/DEPLOY.md

 ---

-**🎉 Your Doofy landing page will be production-ready and collecting emails from real users worldwide!**
+**🎉 Your dooza landing page will be production-ready and collecting emails from real users worldwide!**

 The system works identically online as it does locally - your admin dashboard will show all signups from any visitor, anywhere in the world.